mehdijebali/Terraform-RDS/README.md

 #### DB Security Group
 ![](./Lab_Results/db_sg.png)
 #### DB Connection
-When you connect to database (step 9 in the Instructions section), you should find similar to the following
+When you connect to database (step 9 in the Instructions section), you should find similar result to the following
 ![](./Lab_Results/rds_connection.png)
 Therefore, one connection is triggered in AWS RDS Dashboard
 ![](./Lab_Results/one_connection.png)